longhotsummer/openbylaws.org.za/README.md

 It caches responses from Indigo in the `_cache` directory for 24 hours which makes local development simpler.
 The list of by-laws is never cached.
 If you know your cache is out of date, just `rm -rf _cache`.

-# Deploying
+# Building and deploying

-The built website can be built using `rake` or:
+The website can be built using `rake` or:

     rake build

+The website is automatically built and deployed using [travis-ci.org ](https://travis-ci.org/longhotsummer/openbylaws.org.za) when changes are pushed to the `deploy` branch.

 To upload the built site by syncing the `build` directory with S3, put the S3 creds in `.s3_sync` and the run: